fieldtrip/website/tutorial/nirs_singlechannel.md

 {% include image src="/assets/img/tutorial/nirs_singlechannel/nirs_tut1_fig4_ft_average_hem_respons.png" width="400" %}

-_Figure: Averaged O2Hb and HHb traces.
-This figure closely resembles the text-book fNIRS model of cortical activation, which describes an increase in oxygen demand from the tissue instigating an increase in O2Hb due to neuro-vascular coupling as depicted by Scholkmann et al. in figure 5 of their 2014 review article (http://www.sciencedirect.com/science/article/pii/S1053811913004941)._
+_Figure 5: Averaged O2Hb and HHb traces.
+This figure closely resembles the text-book fNIRS model of cortical activation, which results from an increase in oxygen demand from the tissue instigating an increase in O2Hb due to neuro-vascular coupling as depicted by Scholkmann et al. in figure 5 of their [2014 review article](http://www.sciencedirect.com/science/article/pii/S1053811913004941)._

 ## Summary and conclusion